Certification Process Step-by-Step

 Projects must:

-Documents are submitted by creating and submitting a request for ‘Preliminary Review’ within the Gold Standard Assurance Platform.
+Documents are submitted by creating a new project entry and submitting a request for ‘Preliminary Review’ within the Gold Standard Assurance Platform.

 A login for the Assurance Platform is automatically set-up and provided when an account is opened on the Gold Standard Impact Registry.
 For existing projects, you can request access to the Assurance Platform by submitting the Assurance Platform Access Form.

-Assurance Platform Project Developer Manuals have been developed to provide more information on how to use the platform, including how to upload documentation and submit for review.
+Assurance Platform Manuals have been developed to provide more information on how to use the platform, including how to upload documentation and submit for review.

 PRELIMINARY DESIGN APPROVAL